Sakurai07/Project-Sandcastle/Linux/README.md

 For dual-booting linux on mac

-## for all before installation run wget https://starfiles.co/api/direct/c7442a once cloned repo
+## for all before installation run wget https://starfiles.co/api/direct/c7442a once cloned repo in linux folder

 For dual-booting linux on mac once cloned github repo go into linux folder and type